![]() |

 h) Payments

 A) If a court of competent jurisdiction orders an individual to participate in the Earnfare program, hours engaged in employment-assigned activities multiplied by the State or federal minimum wage, whichever is higher, shall first be applied as a $50 payment made to the custodial parent as a support obligation.
-If the individual receives food stamps, the individual shall engage in hours of employment-assigned activities equal to the amount of the food stamp benefits divided by the State or federal minimum wage, whichever is higher, up to a maximum of 26 hours and subsequently shall earn assistance at minimum wage for each additional hour of performance in Earnfare activity, up to a maximum of $294 per month, including the amount of the support obligation.
+If the individual receives SNAP benefits, the individual shall engage in hours of employment-assigned activities equal to the amount of the SNAP benefits divided by the State or federal minimum wage, whichever is higher, and subsequently shall earn assistance at minimum wage for each additional hour of performance in Earnfare activity.

-5) The Illinois Department or the provider shall, in advance, provide individuals participating in Earnfare who need transportation with the cost of transportation in getting to and from the Earnfare site and to Earnfare participants who are not in the job search component for specific job interviews arranged by their Earnfare employer.
+5) DHS or the provider shall, in advance, provide individuals participating in Earnfare who need transportation with the cost of transportation in getting to and from the Earnfare site and to Earnfare participants who are not in the job search component for specific job interviews arranged by their Earnfare employer.
 Individuals obtaining unsubsidized employment while participating in Earnfare may be eligible for initial employment expenses as stated in Section 121.188.

 i) Participation Requirements

-2) Individuals are required to report as scheduled and on time to their Earnfare employer when notified of a referral.
+1) Individuals are required to report as scheduled and on time to their Earnfare employer when notified of a referral.
 When they cannot report to their Earnfare assignment or if they will be late, they are to immediately notify their Earnfare employer.

-5) During Earnfare assignment, individuals are required to accept bona fide offers of suitable employment
+4) During Earnfare assignment, individuals are required to accept bona fide offers of suitable employment

-6) During the Earnfare assignment, participants are required to apply for suitable jobs for which the provider makes a referral.
+5) During the Earnfare assignment, participants are required to apply for suitable jobs for which the provider makes a referral.

-(Source: Amended at 30 Ill.
+(Source: Amended at 44 Ill.
 Reg.
-11236, effective June 12, 2006) |
+5348, effective March 11, 2020)